 SEC.
-55. Protests on Decisions of the BAC. - Decisions of the BAC in all stages of procurement may be protested to the head of the procuring entity and shall be in writing.
-Decisions of the

-BAC may be protested by filing a verified position paper and paying a non-refundable protest fee.
+55. Protest on Decisions of the BAC.- Decisions of the BAC in all stages of procurement may be protested to the head of the procuring entity and shall be in writing.
+Decisions of the BAC may be protested by filling a verified position paper and paying a non-refundable protest fee.
 The amount of the protest fee and the periods during which the protests may be filed and resolved shall be specified in the IRR.

-- SEC.
-56. Resolution of Protests.
-The protests shall be resolved strictly on the basis of records of the BAC.
-Up to a certain amount to be specified in the IRR, the decisions of the Head of the Procuring Entity shall be final. - SEC.
-57. Non-interruption of the Bidding Process.
-In no case shall any protest taken from any decision treated in this Article stay or delay the bidding process.
-Protests must first be resolved before any award is made. - SEC.
+SEC.
+56. Resolution of Protests.-The protests shall be resolved strictly on the basis of records of the BAC.
+Up to a certain amount to be specified in the IRR, the decisions of the Head of the Procuring Entity shall be final.

+SEC.
+57. Non-interruption of the Bidding Process.-In no case shall any protest taken from any decision treated in this Article stay or delay the bidding process.
+Protests must first be resolved before any award is made.

+SEC.
 58. Report to Regular Courts; Certiorari.-Court action may be resorted to only after the protests contemplated in this Article shall have been completed.
 Cases that are filed in violation of the process specified in this Article shall be dismissed for lack of jurisdiction.
 The regional trial court shall have jurisdiction over final decisions of the head of the procuring entity.
 Court actions shall be governed by Rule 65 of the 1997 Rules of Civil Procedure.

-This provision is without prejudice to any law conferring on the Supreme Court the sole jurisdiction to issue temporary restraining orders and injunctions relating to Infrastructure Projects of Government.
+This procedure is without prejudice to any law conferring on the Supreme Court the sole jurisdiction to issue temporary restraining orders and injunctions relating to Infrastructure Project of Government.